DogmaDragon/Stash-Docs/docs/Add-ons/Scrapers.md

 This type of scrapers is mostly the same as XPath/JSON scrapers, except it will launch a headless Chrome browser to retrieve the information from websites.
 It can also get cookies, simulate a mouse click and other actions.
 These scrapers have `useCDP: true` setting in them.

-#### Python / Ruby / Javascript Scrapers
+#### Python / Ruby Scrapers

-This type of scrapers will launch Python, Ruby or Javascript to retrieve information from websites.
+This type of scrapers will launch Python, Ruby to retrieve information from websites.
 Script scrapers are powerful, versatile and cross-platform.
 So they usually can do much more than regular scrapers.
-To install this kind of scrapers, you need to copy not only the .yml file, but also all the script files like .py, .rb or .js that associated with it.
+To install this kind of scrapers, you need to copy not only the .yml file, but also all the script files like .py, .rb that associated with it.

 ---